pranathibinf/NEU_EXP/README.md

 7) eval_metric: rmse (Root Mean Square Error)
 Chosen as the evaluation metric to quantify the model's prediction accuracy, focusing on minimizing the average magnitude of the prediction errors.

-These hyperparameters were selected based on their contributions to model performance, as evaluated through cross-validation and testing.
+Why I chose, what I Chose: These hyperparameters were selected based on their contributions to model performance, as evaluated through cross-validation and testing.
 The goal was to achieve a balance between learning efficiency, model complexity, and the ability to generalize to unseen data.## Evaluation Metrics
 Model performance is evaluated using RMSE, MAE, and R-squared on the testing set to assess accuracy and predictive capability.